-- height, as the length of the longest oriented path to the genesis; - depth, as the length of the longest reverse-oriented path to some tip.
+• depth, as the length of the shortest reverse-oriented path to some tip.

-For example, on Figure 2, G has height 1 and depth 3 (because of the reverse path F, B, A), while D has height 2 and depth 2.
+For example, on Figure 2, G has height 1 and depth 2 (because of the reverse path E, C), while E has height 2 and depth 1.
 Also, let us introduce the notion of the score.
 By definition, the score of a transaction is sum of own weights of all transactions approved by this transaction plus the own weight of the transaction See Figure 2.
 Again, the only tips are A and C. Transaction A approves (directly or indirectly) transactions B, D, F, G, so the score of A is 1 + 3 + 1 + 3 + 1 = 9.
-Analogously, the score of C is C i
+Analogously, the score of C is C is